Quantum Miss-in-the-Middle Attack: Quantum algorithm for finding linear structures

-Now we consider the more general situation, where $F$ still has a nontrivial period space $S_F$, but besides the periods, $F$ might have other collisions at some points.
-That is, there may exist two points $x$ and $y$ such that $F(x)=F(y)$, but $x\oplus y\notin S_F$.
-If there are too many such collisions, Simon's algorithm may not be able to solve the period space of $F$ efficiently.
-However, if the number of collisions can be limited properly, the algorithm is still feasible.
+Now we consider the more general situation where $F$ partial linear structure pairs.
+Namely, there may be vectors $a\in\{0,1\}^n$, $b\in\{0,1\}^m$ such that $(a,b)\notin L_F$ but it causes at least a match of $F$.
+If the partial linear structure pairs of $F$ cause too many matches, repeating the subroutine \textbf{FLS} may not be able to determine the linear structure space of $F$ efficiently.
+However, if the number of matches caused by every linear structure pair can be limited properly, this method still works.
 To illustrate this, we define the following parameter: